aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 1. `terraform plan`.
 Verify the plan looks as you expect
 2. `terraform apply`.
 Provision the VMs.
 3. `scripts/generate_inventory > ../ansible/inventory/myinv.ini`.
 Create an ansible inventory to be used later
 4. `scripts/generate_ssh_config > /tmp/ssh_config`.
-Create a temporary set of ssh credentials for you and ansible to use on the VMs
+Create a temporary set of ssh credentials for you and ansible to use on the VMs.
 5. `eval $(ssh-agent)`
 6. `ssh-add ~/.ssh/grayskull-admin`